Nazanin Boniadi: Scientology

 In the mid-2000s, she was a dedicated Scientologist.
 Her mother had also been a Scientologist.

 In late 2004 to early 2005, she allegedly had a brief relationship with actor Tom Cruise.
 According to claims in the documentary Going Clear, her acquaintance with Cruise was not accidental, and the Church of Scientology prepared and planted her for this role wanting to ensure his commitment to the church after he had drifted away from it during his marriage to Nicole Kidman.
 The church also vetted her along with dozens of other women as a potential wife for Cruise, but she was not selected.
 In October 2004, Boniadi was volunteering for the Office of Special Affairs in Los Angeles when she was told by Church official Greg Wilhere that she had been selected for a special project.
 Boniadi was told that her dental braces had to be removed and that her red hair highlights had to be corrected; she was also encouraged to end her relationship with her longtime boyfriend.
 After being flown to New York by the church, Boniadi learned that her project was to become a suitable girlfriend for Cruise.

 According to Boniadi, Cruise initially overwhelmed her with the intensity of his affection but she was isolated from her family and the two of them were rarely alone, always surrounded by an entourage of Scientologists.
-Allegedly, he became cool and withdrawn after something she said to Scientology co-founder David Miscavige was misconstrued as an insult.
+Allegedly, he became cold and withdrawn after something she said to Scientology co-founder David Miscavige was misconstrued as an insult.
 She was later asked to leave and move into the Celebrity Centre.
 After their relationship ended in January 2005, Boniadi confessed her devastation to a friend and fellow church member.
 She was allegedly punished by having to dig ditches at midnight and scrub floor tiles.
 The Church of Scientology denied that any such project existed or that David Miscavige has any involvement in Cruise's personal life.
 Boniadi left the Church of Scientology soon afterward.

 On 10 May 2017, American journalist Tony Ortega reported on FBI testimony that Boniadi had given in January 2010 regarding her relationship with Cruise through the Church of Scientology.
 Boniadi's testimony describes how the Church's Office of Special Affairs selected her to be Cruise's girlfriend.

 In 2017, she tweeted congratulations to Leah Remini and Mike Rinder on their series Scientology and the Aftermath winning an Emmy Award.

 In a later interview with the Los Angeles Times, Boniadi described her role in Counterpart as cathartic and therapeutic, saying "sometimes there are personal traumas that you don't ever talk about publicly but you pour it into your work".
 She continued: "this idea of shedding indoctrination and finding out who you are for me is a strong one.
 It has been extremely therapeutic for me to be able to put it out into the world through my art as opposed to openly discussing it."